 - – Active use of documentation tools for tracking maintenance work.

-- – Ensure continuous training of personnel.
+- – Ensure continuous further training of personnel.

 Future Developments in Operator Responsibility

-Trends in legislation and their impact on the industry
+Trends in Legislation and Their Impact on the Industry

 - Increased requirements for the documentation of safety and environmental standards.